roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Enable the web-based workflow UI.md

 This topic describes how to enable and access the web-based workflow UI by creating an Ingress.
 You can view the status of all workflows and the container logs for each step of a workflow by using the web-based workflow UI.

 -   A Container Service for Kubernetes \(ACK\) cluster is created.
-For more information, see [Create a managed kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed kubernetes cluster.md).
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   A master node is connected.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

 1. Run the htpasswd command to generate an auth file.
 You can store the username and password in the file.